Getting Started with Blazor SpeechToText in Blazor Web App

 }

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor SpeechToText component in the default web browser.
+The Blazor SpeechToText component will render in your default web browser.

 Blazor SpeechToText Component